timrogers/rapgenius/README.md

 # => [#<RapGenius::Song:0x007fccdb884398...]
 ```

+## Examples

+I've built a game called "Guess The Track" using the gem - find out more, grab
+the source or play for yourself [here](https://github.com/timrogers/rapgenius/blob/master/examples/guess_the_track.md).

 ## Contributing

 If you'd like to contribute anything else, go ahead or better still, make an issue and we can talk it over and spec it out!
 A few quick tips: